Three "treasures" that Xi Jinping obtains from his father | ExBulletin

 People-oriented philosophy

-Many Chinese leaders started their careers at the grassroots, facing the hardships faced by ordinary people and understanding the needs of the people, which provides a solid foundation for their hands-on, people-centered approach to policy formulation. national.
+Many Chinese leaders started their careers at the grassroots, facing the challenges ordinary people face and understanding the needs of the people, which provides a solid foundation for their hands-on, people-centered approach to formulating policy. national policies.

 The people-centered philosophy is one of the most important treasures Xi Jinping received from his father, who believed that officials and the masses are equal and should always live among the people.